alicebraun/pgc.stage1.handbook/docs/1_Data_intake/0_Intake_steps.md

                     └── data1

 ```
-    - **YODA replacement:** <br>
+!!!
+YODA
-Data owner submits the files to the “vault”, which retains the current state of the folder
+      - Data owner submits the files to the “vault”, which retains the current state of the folder
-The data manager gets notified that files have been submitted, and can accept or reject the submission
+      - The data manager gets notified that files have been submitted, and can accept or reject the submission